Great Britain men's national Australian rules football team: 1888 British Lions tour

+1993 Great Britain Bulldogs team

 The Great Britain Bulldogs played their first international on 2 October 1993 against Canada in Toronto.

 They competed at the 2001 Atlantic Alliance Cup, recording wins over Canada and eventual runners-up Denmark.
 Great Britain's Best and Fairest player was Tyrone Hallam.

 In 2002, the Great Britain Bulldogs competed at the first ever Australian Football International Cup in Australia, finishing sixth.
 Three years later they also finished sixth at the 2005 tournament.

 In October 2005, the Bulldogs played against Ireland in a curtain raiser at the West Coast Eagles vs Fremantle exhibition match at the Oval in London.
 After this match head coach Matt Connell handed over the coaching role to Charlie Kielty.

 In October 2006, the Great Britain vs Ireland fixture was repeated before the Geelong Football Club vs Port Adelaide Power match.

 After coach Charlie Kielty resigned in late 2009, Mark Pitura became head coach, with Rob Fielder as assistant.
 The first test was against a travelling Denmark Vikings squad, which resulted in an 11.10 (76) to 9.9 (63) win for the Bulldogs on Putney Heath, London.

 In 2010, the squad competed in the inaugural European Championships in Denmark and Sweden.
 The squad achieved a credible 4th place, losing out to losing finalists Denmark in the group and co-hosts Sweden in the qualification final.
 Three Bulldogs were named in the Team of the Tournament.
 These players were Adam Bennett (Reading Kangaroos), Martyn Hinchey (Southampton Titans) and Gareth Blackstaffe-Turner (Wimbledon Hawks).

 At the 2011 International Cup, Paul Harris from the Putney Magpies captained the squad to a seventh-place finish.
 Brendan McGeever (North London Lions), Ian Mitchell (Wolverhampton Wolves) and Paul Francis (Wimbledon Hawks) served as vice-captains.

 A marked improvement in performance culminated in a fantastic performance at the 2013 AFL Europe Championships, where the squad finished as runners-up to hosts Ireland.

 In 2014 the Bulldogs once again travelled to the AFL International Cup and were placed in Pool A alongside Ireland, Nauru, Fiji, France and Indonesia.
 Victories over France and Fiji were achieved and Great Britain finished 9th overall, defeating Fiji 5.7 (37) to 2.7 (19) in the Qualification Final.

 2016 was a successful year for the Bulldogs as they became champions of Europe for the first time.
 The bulldogs defeated Ireland 7.9 (51) to 4.5 (29).
 Six players made the team of the tournament.
 These were Luke Booth (Huddersfield Rams), Marc Cashman (Wimbledon Hawks), Jack Coughlan (North London Lions), Myles Hudson (Wimbledon Hawks), Michael Sharp (North London Lions) and Andrew Walkden (Manchester Mosquitoes).

 At the 2017 version of the AFL International Cup, Will Worthington captained the squad and was assisted by Luke Booth and Sean Walton as Vice-Captains.
 The Bulldogs finished in a joint-highest position of six.

 As of February 2018, Ross Denton, formerly of Birmingham University and currently playing for the North London Lions, was appointed captain of the Great Britain Bulldogs.